D4 Club Member Retention

 Do Club Members Have Purpose & Engaged in Club Activities?

 Members don’t join Zonta to sit in meetings.
-Ensure all members are active and engaged in the club.
+Ensure members are active and engaged in club activities that align with their passion.

 Assign new members to a committee.

-- Set presidence for future club involvement and align personal interest with club need.
+- Set precedence for future club involvement and align personal interest with club needs.

 Are members aware of District 4 activities opportunities?